guillesanbri/ivy/README.rst

 You can check out `Ivy as a transpiler`_ and `Ivy as a framework`_ to learn more about this, try out Ivy straight away going through the `Setting up Ivy`_ section, or dive deep into Ivy's `Documentation`_ and `Examples`_!

-If you would like to contribute, you can join our growing `community`_ 🌍, check out our `contributor guide`_, and take a look at the `open tasks`_ if you'd like to dive straight in 🧑‍💻
+If you would like to contribute, you can join our growing `Community`_ 🌍, check out our `Contributing`_ guide, and take a look at the `open tasks`_ if you'd like to dive straight in 🧑‍💻

 **lets-unify.ai together 🦾**